b-dont/blog/static-site-workflow-using-git.md

 <!-- more -->

 ### Local and Remote Repo Setup
 First, we want to set up the basic development repository with a `git init`.
-I always have a remote backup to push to on Codeberg, weather I plan on publishing the code publically or not, for some redundancy.
+I always have a remote backup to push to on Codeberg, weather I plan on publishing the code publicly or not, for some redundancy.
 Run a `git remote add origin git@example.com/me/my-remote`, and of course replace this example repo URL with your real one.

 Next, we're going to set up our production remote.
 Connect to your target server, and navigate to the `/var/www` directory, then run `mkdir my-website-bare`.
 In this post, I'm going to be using a static website as an example, and it's common for production websites to live in this directory.
 Once, there run `git init --bare` to initialize a [bare git repository](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server).
 You'll notice that the bare repo does not have a `.git` directory, but instead will show all the contents of what _would_ be in that directory at the root.